wschaef/goes-architecture/architecture.md

 * **User and Group Management:** Establishing mechanisms to manage user accounts, groups, and their associated permissions within the cloud environment.
 * **Authentication and Authorization:** Implementing secure authentication methods (like multi-factor authentication) and defining granular access controls to cloud resources based on roles and responsibilities.
-* **Federation and Single Sign-On (SSO):** Integration with existing on-premise identity systems to provide seamless access and unified user management across hybrid environments.
+* **Federation and Single Sign-On (SSO):** Integration with existing on-premises identity systems to provide seamless access and unified user management across hybrid environments.

 **2. Network Architecture:**

 * **Virtual Private Cloud (VPC) and Subnet Design:** Defining the structure and segmentation of the cloud network to ensure isolation and security for different workloads.
-* **Connectivity:** Establishing secure connections between on-premise networks and the cloud environment using technologies like VPNs or dedicated interconnects.
+* **Connectivity:** Establishing secure connections between on-premises networks and the cloud environment using technologies like VPNs or dedicated interconnects.
 * **Load Balancing and Traffic Management:** Implementing load balancers to distribute traffic efficiently across multiple resources and handle potential surges in demand.

 **3. Resource Organization and Hierarchy:**